benjaminsdk/CNN-of-MNIST-Fashion/README.md

+# Deep Learning with CNN

-# This study is to leverage on CNN to build a Deep Learning model to identify fashion items based on images
+This study is to leverage on CNN to build a Deep Learning model to identify fashion items based on images

 Detailed code and analysis is in the .ipynb file attached.